Bigno96/GaTp/README.md

 To run a training session from scratch, with default params:\
 python GaTp/main.py -agent_type magat -mode train

+Configuration parameters details can be found in GaTp/main.py as comments near the parameter values

-Model parameters are configured in GaTp/yaml_configs/magat.yaml
+Model parameters are configured and explained in GaTp/yaml_configs/magat.yaml or /gatp.yaml

 If a path error at the start is raised (no config file found), change in GaTp/utils/config.py:\
 PROJECT_ROOT -> path to the GaTp/ folder\